jackfriedman616/100-days-of-code/r1-log.md

 ### R1D6
 Finished the javaScript and css code for my random quote machine.
 The quotes aren't showing up properly though. https://replit.com/@JackFriedman3/Random-Quote-Machine#index.html

+### R1D7
+Managed to get the quotes to show properly by moving to codepen instead of replit.
+Not sure why that fixed it. https://codepen.io/jackfriedman616/pen/GRwBMOY